Thierry Paulin: From Toulouse to Paris

 In 1984, after leaving the army, Paulin learned that his mother and her family now lived in Nanterre, a western suburb of Paris.
 He went there to live with them, but his relationship was hostile.

 Paulin became a waiter at the Paradis Latin, a nightclub renowned for its drag shows.
 There, he started a career as an artist, dressed in drag and singing tunes by his favourite singer, Eartha Kitt.
 His mother was once invited to watch her son's performance, but she left the club a few seconds after the beginning of the act.

 The most important event that happened to Paulin at the Paradis Latin was meeting Jean-Thierry Mathurin.
 The 19-year-old Mathurin was born in French Guiana, and was a drug addict.
 Paulin fell in love with him and they soon became lovers.
 Paulin was also addicted, but less severely, and sold drugs as well.

-On October 5, 1984, two elderly women were assaulted in Paris.
+On 5 October 1984, two elderly women were assaulted in Paris.
 Germaine Petitot, 91, survived but was too traumatized to give a detailed description of the criminals.
 Anna Barbier-Ponthus, 83, died after being beaten and asphyxiated beneath a pillow.
 Her murderer robbed her of 300 francs (about $50).

-In October–November 1984, eight other old women were murdered, mainly in the 18th arrondissement of Paris, but in neighboring areas too.
+In October–November 1984, eight other old women were murdered, mainly in the 18th arrondissement of Paris, but in neighbouring areas too.
 The violence of the crimes was notable; some of the victims had their heads stuck into plastic bags, some were beaten to death, and one of them was forced to drink drain cleaner.
 In all cases, the motive appeared to be robbery.
 Some reports allege that Paulin singled out women who seemed unpleasant or unfriendly when he engaged them in conversation, while Paulin himself told police that "I only tackled the weakest of them."

 At the same time, Paulin and Mathurin were leading an extravagant lifestyle, spending their nights dancing, drinking champagne, and snorting cocaine.
 In late November, they decided to go to Toulouse to stay for a few months at the home of Paulin's father.
 But the elder Paulin was unable to accept his son's lover, and violent fights ensued, ending when Paulin and Mathurin broke up.
-Mathurin returned to Paris, while Paulin tried to start his own firm of transvestite artists, a plan which failed in autumn 1985.
+Mathurin returned to Paris, while Paulin tried to start his own firm of transvestite artists, a plan which failed in the autumn of 1985.